-- We modeled three health states (MFS, progression, and dead) instead of the base case four health states (progression split into asymptomatic and symptomatic progression) in recognition that PROSPER did not examine time to symptomatic progression. - We explored the impacts of using independently fit antiandrogen curve extrapolations versus the base case approach of using hazard ratio-derived curves. - We estimated the impacts of using the currently available metastasis-free and overall survival curves for the placebo control in the PROSPER trial as the universal comparator. - We explored the impact of modeling specific sub-populations, using subgroup-specific MFS hazard ratios, from the clinical trials. - We included a modified societal perspective, accounting for productivity loss costs to patients and their informal care givers.
+- We explored the impacts of using independently fit antiandrogen curve extrapolations versus the base-case approach of using hazard ratio-derived curves. - We estimated the impacts of using the currently available metastasis-free and overall survival curves for the placebo control in the PROSPER trial as the universal comparator. - We explored the impact of modeling specific sub-populations, using subgroup-specific MFS hazard ratios, from the clinical trials. - We explored the impact of linking treatment duration to total time spent in metastasis-free survival, instead of the trial-reported median durations of therapy. - We included a modified societal perspective, accounting for productivity loss costs to patients and their informal care givers.